 1. Active Engagement

-2. Changes Attitude
+2. Changes in Attitude

 Traditional modes of learning are less efficient and uninteresting for the learners.
 The usual ways of teaching often lead to no practical knowledge of the subject matter and students gradually lose their interest in it as well.
-PBL, in contrast, is an efficient way of maintaining learners’ interest and changing their attitude towards learning itself.
+PBL learning, in contrast, is an efficient way of maintaining learners’ interest and changing their attitude towards learning itself.

 3. Better Results

-Since students get hands-on experience of the project, they are better skilled at finding solutions to different problems and are much quicker and more efficient at handling different aspects of a project.
+Since students get hands-on experience with the project, they are better skilled at finding solutions to different problems and are much quicker and more efficient at handling different aspects of a project.
 The practical experience ultimately helps when they have to actually implement the knowledge they gathered previously.
 Their past experience helps them make better decisions and produces better results than ever before.

 4. Encourages Communication